ezlifeSol/gampose/README.md

 ### GameSpace

 - **GameSpace**: A composable function that provides a game loop and rendering environment.
 It handles game updates and drawing operations within a Composable context.
-The `GameSpace` composable integrates seamlessly with Jetpack Compose and provides a framework for creating game loops, handling updates, and rendering custom drawings.
+The `GameSpace`composable integrates seamlessly with Jetpack Compose and provides a framework for creating game loops, handling updates, and rendering custom drawings.
 It also supports lifecycle management to pause the game when the app goes to the background.

 ### Game Objects and Sprites

 - **GameObject**: A fundamental component in the game environment that includes properties like size, position, rotation angle, and color.
 It also supports input events such as dragging and clicking.
-- **GameSprite**: A specialized `GameObject` used to display images from drawable resources.
-It makes it easy to integrate images into the game.
+- **GameSprite**: A specialized `GameObject` used to display images.
+It supports displaying images from drawable resources or asset paths.

 ### Colliders and Shapes